-We discuss a \textit{sections}, \textit{connections}, and \textit{curvatures} of several principal bundles in this report.
+This section introduces \emph{sections}, \emph{connections}, and \emph{curvatures} of a principal bundle.
 In fibre bundle $(E,\pi,M,G)$, section is vector space $V$ in total space $E$ and denoted as $\Gamma(M,V(E))$.
 We introduce section $s\in\Gamma(M,\Wedge^0(E))$ in the bundle.
-Group operator ${G}$ acts on section $s$ from the left like $G(s)={G} s$.
-A section is a function (physical field) defined on the base manifold $M$.
+Group operator ${G}$ acts on the section from the left like $G(s)={G} s$.
+A section is a function (a field in physics) defined on the base manifold $M$.
 A connection is a Lie algebra valued one-form $\AAA_G\in\Wedge^1\otimes\ggg$ that keeping differential operator

-namely the covariant differential, invariant under a group action ${G}\in End(M,\Wedge^p(E))$, where $\ggg$ is a Lie algebra of the structure group.
-Corresponding curvature two-form $\FFF_G\in\Wedge^2\otimes\ggg$ is defined owing to the structure equation such as
+namely the \emph{covariant differential}, covariant under a group action ${G}\in End(M,\Wedge^p(E))$, where $\ggg$ is a Lie algebra of the structure group.
+Corresponding curvature two-form $\FFF_G\in\Wedge^2\otimes\ggg$ is defined owing to the structure equation as

 We introduce a coupling constant $c^{~}_G\in\C$ in the covariant differential, though it does appear not in the standard mathematics textbook.
-The coupling constant is absorbed in a definition of connection and curvature by scaling map $c^{~}_G \AAA_G\mapsto\AAA_G$ and $c^{~}_G \FFF_G\mapsto\FFF_G$, when a single bundle is considered.
+The coupling constant can be absorbed in a definition of a connection and a curvature by scaling map $c^{~}_G \AAA_G\mapsto\AAA_G$ and $c^{~}_G \FFF_G\mapsto\FFF_G$, when a single bundle is considered.
 Nevertheless, a coupling constant is explicitly written in this study because when more than one bundle is twisted over the same base manifold, the coupling constant of each bundle provides relative strength of the interaction in physics.